Chairman’s corporate governance statement

 The Chief Executive Officer and the Financial Director are primarily responsible for maintaining dialogue with shareholders, supported by the Company’s broker and financial PR advisers.
 The CEO and FD hold one-to-one and sometimes group meetings with key shareholders and analysts following the announcement of the annual and interim results.
 The Chairman will also attend a number of these group meetings.
 Following these meetings, the Company’s brokers provide independent feedback to the Board on shareholders’ views and concerns.
 The Company’s financial PR adviser also provides anonymised feedback to the Board on the views of analysts who have met the Company.

 The AGM is the principal forum for dialogue with private shareholders, and we encourage all shareholders to attend and participate.
 The Chairman, CEO and FD, together with all other directors whenever possible, attend the AGM and are available to answer questions raised by shareholders.
 Unfortunately, very few private shareholders attend the AGM which is a problem for AIM Companies generally.
-The FD contacts larger shareholders before general meetings to ensure they have submitted their proxy voting forms if not attending, and this also provides an opportunity to hear any concerns.
+The FD contacts larger shareholders before general meetings to ensure they have submitted their proxy voting forms, and this also provides an opportunity to hear any concerns.